Tubyliec/rolling-scopes-school-NodeJS-2025Q4/README.md

 npm run format
 ```

-### Debugging in VSCode

-Press <kbd>F5</kbd> to debug.

-For more information, visit: https://code.visualstudio.com/docs/editor/debugging

 ## Using

-You can make requests with the Postman[https://www.postman.com/](https://www.postman.com/).
+You can make requests with the Postman [https://www.postman.com/](https://www.postman.com/).

 Use separated routes for all requests: